avsm/signpost/psp/docs/writing_tactics.md

     {"observe": [
         {
           "resource":RESOURCE_NAME, # i.e. tcp_in
+          "signpost":SIGNPOST_NAME, # optional, if present only returns truths
+          # evaluated on that particular signpost.

           # optional combination of:
           "domain": DOMAIN, # domain for which truth should hold "port": PORT, # used in combination with the domain, if provided